wp-plugins/woocommerce-multilingual/readme.txt

 * Dependencies update: WooCommerce Multilingual requires WPML 3.1.5
 * Set language information for existing products when installing WCML the first time.
 * Do not allow disabling all currencies for a language
-* Removed ÔøΩclean up test contentÔøΩ and ÔøΩsend to translationÔøΩ dropdown on products editor page
+* Removed  clean up test content  and  send to translation  dropdown on products editor page
 * Message about overwritten settings in wpml-config made more explicit
-* Lock ÔøΩDefault variationÔøΩ select field in product translations
+* Lock  Default variation  select field in product translations
 * After change shipping method on cart page we will see not translated strings
 * Fixed bug related to shipping cost calculation in multi-currency mode
 * With php magic quotes on, products translations with quotes have backslashes
-* Bug related to translation of grouped products ÔøΩ simple product not showing up on front end
+* Bug related to translation of grouped products   simple product not showing up on front end
-* Stock actions on the order page donÔøΩt work correct with translated products
+* Stock actions on the order page don t work correct with translated products
 * For Orders save attributes in default language and display them on order page in admin language
 * Attribute Label appearing untranslated in backend order
 * Memory issues on the Products tab when we have a large number of products
-* ÔøΩproduct-categoryÔøΩ not translated in the default language.
+*  product-category  not translated in the default language.
-* ÔøΩWCML_ProductsÔøΩ does not have a method ÔøΩtranslated_cart_item_nameÔøΩ
+*  WCML_Products  does not have a method  translated_cart_item_name
 * Order completed emails sent in default currency
 * Language suffix (e.g. @en) not hidden for product attributes on the front end
 * Quick edit functionality issues fixed
-* Fixed ÔøΩCall to undefined method WC_Session_Handler::get()ÔøΩ
+* Fixed  Call to undefined method WC_Session_Handler::get()
-* Fatal error when updating the order status to ÔøΩcompleteÔøΩ
+* Fatal error when updating the order status to  complete
 * Currency is not converted when you switch language until you refresh the page.
-* ÔøΩSuper AdminÔøΩ not able to see the WCML menu
+*  Super Admin  not able to see the WCML menu
 * Checkout validation errors in default language instead of user language
-* Fixes for compatibility with Tab manager: CanÔøΩt translate ÔøΩAdditional InformationÔøΩ tab title
+* Fixes for compatibility with Tab manager: Can t translate  Additional Information  tab title
 * Bug: SEO title & meta description changed to original
-* Bug: 404 on ÔøΩview my orderÔøΩ on secondary language using ÔøΩlanguage name added as a parameterÔøΩ
+* Bug: 404 on  view my order  on secondary language using  language name added as a parameter
 * Bug: Permalink placeholders appear translated when using default language different than English
 * Fixes for compatibility with Table Rate shipping: shipping classes not decoded correctly in multi-currency mode
-* Bug: ÔøΩshow all productsÔøΩ link on WCML products page points to the wrong page ÔøΩ no products
+* Bug:  show all products  link on WCML products page points to the wrong page   no products
-* Bug fix: product page redirecting to homepage when the product post type slug was identical in different languages and ÔøΩlanguage added as a parameterÔøΩ was set
+* Bug fix: product page redirecting to homepage when the product post type slug was identical in different languages and  language added as a parameter  was set
 * Bug fixes related to File paths functionality (WooComemrce 2.1.x)
 * Bug: Product parents not synced between translations (grouped products)
 * Bug: Grouped products title incomplete
 * Bug: Db Error when saving translation of variable products with custom attributes
 * Bug: WooCommerce translated product attributes with spaces not showing
-* Bug: Deactivated currency still appears if you maintain the default currency for that language to ÔøΩKeepÔøΩ.
+* Bug: Deactivated currency still appears if you maintain the default currency for that language to  Keep .
 * Bug: Incorrect shipping value on translated page
 * Bug: Reports for products including only products in the current language (WooCommerce 2.1.x)
 * Bug: WooCommerce translated product attributes with spaces not showing
 * Bug: Problems creating translations for shop pages when existing pages were trashed
-* Bug fix: Fatal error when Multi-currency is not enabled and ÔøΩTable Rate ShippingÔøΩ plugin is active
+* Bug fix: Fatal error when Multi-currency is not enabled and  Table Rate Shipping  plugin is active
 * Fixed bug in compatibility with Tab Manager
 * Bug fix: Cart strings falling to default language after updating chosen shipping method
 * Bug fix: Reports not including selected product/category translations